vtog/labGuides/source/ocp/agent-based-installer-notes.rst

                   next-hop-interface: enp1s0
                   table-id: 254

 #.
-With the latest "openshift-install" run the following command.
-In my case
+With "openshift-install" downloaded in step 1, run the following command.
+In
-   I'm using a "workdir" with my support yaml files.
+   my case I'm using a "workdir" dir to supply the required yaml files.

    .. code-block:: bash